 \subsubsection{The parabolic map and the mixed meet}

-Let $S_n(I)$ denote the subgroup of $S_n$ generated by a subset $I$ of the simple reflections.
-Billey, Fan, and Losonczy proved \cite{billey-parabolic} that for any $w \in S_n$ the set $S_n(I) \cap [e,w]$ has a unique maximal element $m(w,I)$ under Bruhat order.
-Richmond and Slofstra \cite{Richmond-fiber-bundle} showed that this element $m(w,I)$ determines whether the projection of the Schubert variety $X_w \subset G/B$ to a partial flag variety $G/P$ is a fiber bundle, and is thus important for understanding the singularities of $X_w$.
-We show in Theorem~\ref{thm:join-of-atoms} that the element $m(w,I)$ is just the join in $P_w$ of the simple reflections from $I$, demonstrating the richness of the lattice structure on $P_w$.
+Let $S_n(I)$ denote the Young subgroup of $S_n$ generated by a subset $I$ of the simple reflections.
+Billey, Fan, and Losonczy proved \cite[Thm.~2.2]{billey-parabolic} that for any $w \in S_n$ the set $S_n(I) \cap [e,w]$ has a unique maximal element $m(w,I)$ under Bruhat order; the map $w \mapsto m(w,I)$ is called the \emph{parabolic map}.
+Richmond and Slofstra \cite[Thm.~3.3 \& Prop.~4.2]{Richmond-fiber-bundle} showed that this element $m(w,I)$ determines whether the projection of the Schubert variety $X_w \subset G/B$ to a partial flag variety $G/P$ is a fiber bundle, and is thus important for understanding the singularities of $X_w$.
+We apply Theorem~\ref{thm:intro-lattice} to show in Theorem~\ref{thm:join-of-atoms} that the element $m(w,I)$ is just the join in $P_w$ of the simple reflections from $I$, demonstrating the richness of the lattice structure on $P_w$.

-A related operation of \emph{mixed meet} was studied by Bump and Chetard in \cite{bump2021matrix} in relation to certain intertwining operators of representations of reductive groups over nonarchimedean local fields.
+A related operation of \emph{mixed meet} was studied by Bump and Chetard in \cite[Thm.~3]{bump2021matrix} in relation to certain intertwining operators of representations of reductive groups over nonarchimedean local fields.
 The mixed meet of $u,v \in S_n$ is the unique Bruhat maximal permutation in $[e,u]_R \cap [e,v]$.
 In the language of Section~\ref{sec:lattice}, this element is $\Bot_v(u)$, the unique minimal element under $\leq_R$ in the equivalence class of $u$ under the equivalence relation $\Theta_v$ induced on $S_n$ by the normal fan of $Q_v$.
-This element is a translate of $\mu_v(u)$, where $\mu_v$ is the \emph{matroid map} obtained by viewing $[e,v]$ as a Coxeter matroid \cite{coxeter-matroids}.
+This element is a translate of $\mu_v(u)$, where $\mu_v$ is the \emph{matroid map} obtained by viewing $[e,v]$ as a Coxeter matroid in the sense of \cite{coxeter-matroids}.